Contents

 - First, make sure the merchant can accept crypto as a payment method.
 If you don’t have a specific store in mind, you can find one in online repositories such as Cryptwerk.

 - At the checkout, when you choose to pay with Bitcoin or crypto, you will be provided with a recipient address as a string of characters or a QR code.
-Make sure this address is on the same network as the cryptocurrency you intend to use — otherwise, your transfer will be lost.
+Make sure this address is on the same network as the cryptocurrency you intend to use — otherwise, your transfer will be lost for good.

 - Open your wallet app and proceed to send the necessary amount of digital currency.
 You will need an Internet connection to broadcast the transaction to the blockchain.
 Copy the recipient’s address from the checkout or scan the QR code with a smartphone.